-The Estate consists of an extraordinary 250-room mansion, thousands of acres of gardens and grounds, as well as restaurants and shops.
+The world renowned Biltmore Estate consists of an extraordinary 250-room mansion, thousands of acres of gardens and grounds, plus various restaurants and shops.
 Modeled after a 16th-century French chateau in the Loire Valley, the house is a monument to the Gilded Age.
-The Estate houses a vast collection of works by master artists, grounds and formal gardens, operates a large dairy and an award-winning winery, making it the largest self-sustaining estate in America.
+The Estate houses a vast collection of works by master artists, grounds and formal gardens, a large dairy, and an award-winning winery, making it the largest self-sustaining estate in America.

 Click here to learn more about The Biltmore Estate.

 Visit the River Arts District to explore the craftsmanship of Asheville.
 Bustling with galleries, working studios, a brewery, restaurants, local music venue, and more, the River Arts District is filled with the most unique artistic findings and culture.

 Click here for the River Arts District official website.

 Looking for adventure?
 Take the leap of faith and explore The Gorge Zip Line, a tree-based zip line canopy adventure.
 Off in the Green River Gorge, you are sure to get your heart racing with this adrenaline rush, and see North Carolina from a whole new perspective.

 Click here for The Gorge Zip Line official website.